LuaiCoder/TypeScript-API-Swagger-Server/README.md

 # TypeScript-API-Swagger-Server

-This is a simple Typescript Back-End server that also auto-generates a Swagger documentation
+This is a simple Typescript Back-End server that also generates a Swagger documentation